 - Excellent customer service

 GEICO’s pricing is typically consistent with or lower than the averages for each state.
 However, it also offers plenty of discounts, including programs for multiple vehicles, military members, federal employees, seniors, certain alumni groups and more.

 USAA: Best Military Provider

 USAA is another one of our highly rated insurance providers.
-We give it an 8.5 for coverage and a 9.0 for reputation, cost and customer experience.
+We give it an 9.5 for coverage, 9.3 for reputation, 10.0 for cost, and 9.3 for customer experience.
 However, the company has extremely strict eligibility requirements.
 Currently, only military members and their families are eligible for USAA auto insurance coverage.

 If you are eligible, you can’t go wrong with USAA.
 It has stellar claims servicing and flexible payment plans.
 USAA even offers mileage-based plans for people that don’t do much driving.

 Other benefits of choosing USAA auto insurance include:

 - Military-specific discounts for things like deployment or garaging your vehicle on-base

 - Strong financial standing